Skip to content

 }

-The form instance returned by useForm is a function you can call to access individual fields in a type-safe way.
+The form instance returned by useForm is a function you call to access individual fields in a type-safe way.

 const form = useForm({